 So impressive that it gets its own heading, the Mount Buffalo Chalet is also found at the Gorge Carpark.
 Built in 1910, the grand looking chalet was a working guest house until 2006.
 Twice fire has threatened it, most recently in January 2020, and twice it has survived.
 The chalet is the largest wooden building in Australia but for now it is most often closed to the public.
 Your only chance to see inside is on a guided tour.
 Keep an eye on the Visit Mount Buffalo website for details.
 In the meantime, you can enjoy the lovely terraced gardens and imagine the chalet in its heyday.

-Caving the underground River
+Caving the Underground River

 To glimpse a side of Mount Buffalo most people don’t see, try the caving tour of the underground river.
 The tour leaves from the Gorge carpark.
 It takes you through a series of chambers where the water from Lake Catani streams through.
-For a taste of what to expect, read our Mount Buffalo caving post.

 The Oval Picnic Area